yu-li/TCMonoDepth/README.md

  ```

 ## Acknowledgement
-This project of this code is adapted from:
+In this project, parts of the code are adapted from:
 [MiDaS](https://github.com/isl-org/MiDaS)
 We thank the authors for sharing codes for their great works.